OPCFoundation/UA-.NETStandard/README.md

 ## How to build and run the reference samples in Visual Studio on Windows

-1. Open the UA-NetStandard.sln solution file using Visual Studio 2017.
+1. Open the UA Reference.sln solution file using Visual Studio 2017.
 2. Choose a project in the Solution Explorer and set it with a right click as `Startup Project`.
 3. Hit `F5` to build and execute the sample.